-In accordance with the revised Audit Committee terms of reference, in addition to the independent external members, Council must also nominate sufficient Council Members as members of the Audit Committee so that the total number of members is six.
+In accordance with the terms of reference, in addition to the independent external members, Council must also nominate sufficient Council Members as members of the Audit Committee so that the total number of members is six.

-The City invited members of the community to nominate for Audit Committee membership, as stated earlier in this report.
+The City invited members of the community to nominate for Audit Committee membership, as detailed earlier in this report.